 A properly dug footer is needed for a solid foundation.
 The wall needs to be placed at a slight angle (the “batter”) so that it leans into the ground, usually 1 inch off vertical for every 1 foot of wall height, creating stability.
 Behind the wall is drainage stone protected by filter fabric (to prevent soil infiltration), weep holes and a footing drain.
 The wall also has to have adequate backfill, so pressure from ground that swells during wet periods can be absorbed.

 Before any brick, block or stone is laid, a plan is essential.
 The scope of the plan is determined by the wall’s size.
 Homeowners must contact their building inspection office, as regulations vary by locality.
 Click here to see the certified building inspectors near me.
 In some cases, a building permit may be required for a wall taller than 3 feet.
 In other areas, the limit could be 4 feet.
-Over that height, walls have to be designed by an engineer and installed by a professional.
+Over that height, walls have to be designed by an engineer and installed by a retaining wall repair professional.

 Homeowners also have to consider whether the wall is purely decorative or will have to hold weight at the top, for sitting or walking.
 If sustainability is a deciding factor in building retaining walls, you may consider Carbon Neutral Concrete Services.